Personal Independence Payment (PIP)

 Any deductions that are being made from means-tested benefits because other adults share your household may be removed if you get PIP.

-If you or your partner already get means-tested benefits or tax credits, notify all of the offices which pay them to you that you are now getting PIP.
 You can find out what benefits you are entitled to and how much you should be paid by getting an online benefit check (see note below) or by contacting the Carers UK Adviceline.

 Note: You can get a benefits check online by visiting either of the following websites: